sthiede/Comparative_Genomics/day1_morning/README.md

 </details>

-The above environment settings will set a shortcut "iflux" for entering interactive flux session, call necessary flux modules and perl libraries required by certain tools and finally sets the path for bioinformatics programs that we will run during the workshop.
+The above environment settings will set various shortcuts such as "iflux" for entering interactive flux session, "wd" to navigate to your workshop directory, call necessary flux modules and perl libraries required by certain tools and finally sets the path for bioinformatics programs that we will run during the workshop.

 >iii.
 Save the file and Source .bashrc file to make these changes permanent.